BenjaminFisher1/sidequests/README.md

 - [ ] edit your profile
 - [x] logout button

+### friends (and the like)
+#### buddies!
+- people can add each other as buddies (maybe through QR code?) and can message each other privately
+- buddies will show up in each other's profile
+- buddy requests must be accepted in order to do these things
+- quests should be able to be filtered by buddies
+- questers that you are friends with should be emphasized

+#### quest pals!
+- these are people you have gone on quests with before and will show up on your profile
+- doing quests with new people will give you more magic
+- quest pals will be visible on your profile and will be sorted by magic (descending)
+- receiver

 ### adventures (public quests)
 - [ ] each quest is worth one magic. encourages people to engage with their communities!
 - [ ] show how many people are going on this adventure